MicrosoftDocs/architecture-center/docs/example-scenario/ai/network-security-checklist-mlops-content.md

 **Use Azure Container Registry in VNet**

-Azure Container Registry is a required service when you use Azure Machine Learing workspace to train and deploy the models.
+Azure Container Registry is a required service when you use Azure Machine Learning workspace to train and deploy the models.
 While securing the Azure Machine Learning workspace with virtual networks, please note that there are some [prerequisites about Azure Container Registry](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-workspace-vnet?tabs=pe%2Ccli#prerequisites).

 In the sample solution, to ensure the self-hosted agent can access the Azure Container Registry in the VNet, you need to use VNet peering, and add virtual network link to link the private DNS zone (privatelink.azurecr.io) to BASTION VNET.
 Refer to the Terraform script snippet below for the implementation: